-11s sounds more reasonable, but it may be difficult to keep the UV light constant across the infected surface, so longer times would be required.
-We suggest at least 1 minute.
+Eleven seconds sounds more reasonable, but it may be difficult to keep the UV light constant across the infected surface.
+One minute would be a more conservative exposure.

 UV-C light is harmful to the human body.
 Close exposure to common household UV light sanitizers can cause damage to the eyes and skin.
 Being exposed to a typical UV light from 50cm away for 11s exceeds the American Conference of Governmental Industrial Hygienists recommended threshold for UV-C light.